Money Tips & Education

 Create automatic small charges—for instance, a regular bill like Netflix—and then set up an electronic monthly payment to cover it.
 This is helpful if you don’t use credit very much.

-Debt consolidation loans and balance transfers don’t make debt go away.
+Debt consolidation loans don’t make debt go away.
 They just change the type of debt you owe.
-If you transfer your balances and then run up the accounts you just paid off, your financial situation could get a lot worse.
+If you move your debt and then run up the balances on the accounts you just paid off, your financial situation could get a lot worse.
 The same goes if you increase your credit limits and use the extra credit to charge more purchases.

 The myth of the 30% rule